oracle-livelabs/database/datapump-xtts-migration/00-introduction/introduction.md

 ## About the workshop contents

 This workshop comes with pre-installed Oracle homes and pre-created databases.
-You can switch between environments with the shortcuts shown in the last column of the below diagram.
+You can switch between environments using the shortcuts shown in the last column of the diagram below.

 ![Overview of the Oracle Homes and databases in the lab](./images/introduction-overview.png " ")